-Katie Chamblee will help the Southern Center for Human Rights to initiate a program to provide systematic consulting assistance to lawyers working on capital cases.
-The goal is to strengthen the quality of counsel for poor people facing the death penalty in Georgia and throughout the South.
-Katie graduated from Yale Law School in 2012 and is clerking for the Honorable Myron H. Thompson on the U.S. District Court for the Middle District of Alabama.
+Katie Chamblee, who is at the Southern Center for Human Rights, seeks to strengthen the quality of counsel for poor people facing the death penalty in Alabama, Florida, and Georgia.
+Katie, who developed training and other resources for trial counsel during her first year as a Liman Fellow, will focus during the upcoming year on pre-trial strategies for defendants.
+The effort aims to help at the front end, so as to enable defendants to avoid capital trials when possible, and to reduce the instances in which death penalty sentences are imposed.
+Katie graduated from Yale Law School in 2012 and clerked for the Honorable Myron H. Thompson on the U.S. District Court for the Middle District of Alabama.
 She graduated with Highest Honors in History and English in 2007 from Swarthmore College, where she was a Philip Evans Scholar.

-Caitlin Mitchell will spend her fellowship year at Youth, Rights & Justice, in Portland, Oregon, where she will represent incarcerated parents in Juvenile Court and help them to maintain relationships with their children.
-Through direct representation, coalition-building, and resource development, Caitlin’s project aims to improve the quality of legal representation for families interacting with the criminal justice system.
-Caitlin graduated from Yale Law School in 2012 and from Yale College in 2006 with a B.A. in English and Gender Studies.
-Prior to law school, Caitlin worked as a counselor and community educator for a sexual assault crisis center in New Haven, CT.
-She is currently clerking for the Honorable Martha Lee Walters of the Oregon Supreme Court.
+Caitlin Mitchell will build on work begun during her first fellowship year at Youth, Rights & Justice, in Portland, Oregon, where she represents incarcerated parents, aiming to help them continue their parental relationships while incarcerated.
+Caitlin will help to revive a coalition—the Children of Incarcerated Parents Workgroup—that seeks to make the criminal justice and family law systems more responsive to the needs of poor families affected by incarceration.
+Caitlin graduated from Yale Law School in 2012 and from Yale College in 2006.
+Prior to law school, she worked as a counselor and community educator for a sexual assault crisis center in New Haven, CT.
+Following law school, she clerked for the Honorable Martha Lee Walters of the Oregon Supreme Court.

-Alyssa Work will join the Bronx Freedom Fund, where she will assist individuals facing misdemeanor criminal charges to post bail and to avoid pretrial detention.
-During her fellowship year, she will help develop alternative resources to enable a wider range of individuals to be able to meet bail requirements.
-Her work will be part of broader efforts to reform bail systems to reduce incarceration.
-Alyssa is member of the Yale Law School Class of 2013 and graduated in 2008 with High Honors in Political Science from Swarthmore College.
+Alyssa Work willcontinue for a second year at the Bronx Freedom Fund in New York.
+There, she assists individuals facing misdemeanor criminal charges to post bail and to avoid pretrial detention.
+In the coming year, Alyssa will also collect information on the effects of pre-trial detention on misdemeanor defendants and explore how to create legislative alternatives to bail.
+Alyssa is a member of the Yale Law School Class of 2013 and graduated in 2008 with High Honors in Political Science from Swarthmore College.
 Before law school, she worked as a legal assistant at a law firm focused on immigration in Washington, D.C.